NostrGameEngine/docs/docs/nip-drafts/nip-ADS.md

 * **d**: The event id of the offer
 * **p**: The pubkey of the offerer who made the offer.

-If verification fails or payment cannot be executed, the advertiser should instead publish a [Bailing Event](#bailing-event) with a reason for rejection.
+If verification fails or payment cannot be executed, the delegate should instead publish a [Bailing Event](#bailing-or-cancelling-an-offer) with a reason for rejection.

 ### Bailing or cancelling an offer
-`(advertiser → offerer || offerer → advertiser)`
+`(delegate → offerer || offerer → delegate)`

-Both the advertiser and the offerer can inform the other party that they intend to bail out or reject an offer by a negotiation event with the following encrypted NIP‑44 content:
+Both the delegate and the offerer can inform the other party that they intend to bail out or reject an offer by a negotiation event with the following encrypted NIP‑44 content:

 * **type**: `bail`
 * **message** (`required`): The reason for bailing out or cancelling the offer.